binary-manu/arch-ansible/README.md

 `virtguest_supported_hypervisors` to force the installation of the corresponding additional packages.
 This may be useful in two cases:

-* Ansible's setup module misdetects the hypervisor for whatever reason;
+* Ansible's setup module fails to detect the hypervisor for whatever reason;
 * the user wants to install guest packages that do not correspond to the detected hypervisor.